dikeshchouhan1/DevTinder_Frontend/README.md

 - profile feature
 - get the feed and add the feed in store
 - bulid the user card on feed
+- Edit profile feature
+- Show Tost Message on save of profle